ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 ![Colorful images generated from message with size 2048](/assets/inverted-ae/color2048.png)

-Pretty cool, but again, I don't think I see a pattern of increasing complexity as I was expecting.
+Pretty cool, but I don't think I see a pattern of increasing complexity as I was expecting.

 ### Interpolating in latent space